Thermals

 Links:

 Pared down to the duo of Harris and Kathy Foster, the Thermals proceeded to deliver their gravest statement yet.
 The Body The Blood The Machine (2006) was a concept album built around Hutch Harris' hatred of organized religion and government.
-The key to its success was Kathy Foster's music, and her obsessive quest for the anthemic refrain, that occasionally evokes a poppier version of vintage Jefferson Starship (I Need You To Kill, A Pillar of Salt, Here's Your Future).
+The key to its success, however, was Kathy Foster's music, and her obsessive quest for the anthemic refrain, that occasionally evokes a punkish version of vintage Jefferson Starship (Here's Your Future, and especially A Pillar of Salt) or an accelerated Bob Dylan (An Ear For Baby).
+The frenzied anthem I Hold The Sound also recycles elements of R.E.M. and Bruce Springsteen.
+The Thermals have now a much wider and more varied range of styles at their disposal, from the slow, martial I Might Need You To Kill to the feverish and whirling A Pillar Of Salt.
+The only drawback is that the "concept" slows down the music, as some songs are obviously more interested in telling a story than in riffs, refrains and the likes.
+Little is left of their garage days.

 What is unique about this music database